phrase/ios-sdk/README.md

 ### Before You Begin

-Here’s what you need to do before updating to SDK `5.x.x`:
+Here’s what you need to know before updating to SDK `5.x.x`:

 - The minimum supported iOS version for SDK `5.x.x` is **iOS 15.0**.
 - SDK `5.x.x` requires **Swift 6.0** or later.